andrewvaughan/template-core/.github/CODE_OF_CONDUCT.md

 **Consequence:** a private, written warning from Community Leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 Community Leaders may require a personal or public apology.

-#### Warning for repeat or moderate infractions
+#### 2. Warning for repeat or moderate infractions

+##### Community impact

-**Community impact:** a violation through a single incident or series of actions.
+A violation through a single incident or series of actions.

+##### Consequence

-**Consequence:** a warning with consequences for continued behavior.
+A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
 This includes avoiding interactions in community spaces as well as external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.

-#### Temporary ban for sustained or serious infractions
+#### 3. Temporary ban for sustained or serious infractions

 **Community impact:** a serious violation of community standards, including sustained, inappropriate behavior.